 What is domain spoofing?

-Domain spoofing is a common type of phishing scam where an attacker uses a company’s domain to impersonate the business or its employees.
+Domain spoofing is a common type of phishing scam where an attacker uses a company’s domain to impersonate the business or its employees by attempting to imitate the sending server or sending domain.

 What does the inbound domain spoofing rule do?